jungomi/pharo-duck-typing-analysis/CPA.package/CpaBlockMethodTemplate.class/README.md

+# CpaBlockMethodTemplate

-CpaBlockMethodTemplate is a special form of CpaMethodTemplate that also holds the value of block instead of only the arguments of the method.
+`CpaBlockMethodTemplate` is a special form of `CpaMethodTemplate` that also holds the value of block instead of only the arguments of the method.